XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/mainpage.md

 ## Visual

-### Where can I get the limited drop/equipment in a particular map?

-> Enter the map>Combat Info>Rewards>Tap the one you want to get>Look for glowing enemies in the map>Defeat said enemies.
-You can also S Rank the map for an additional chance.

 ### I just had a skirmish and saw that my team isn't in proper formation.
 Can I fix it without quitting the map?

 > [*me not caring enough to paraphrase it*](https://old.reddit.com/r/girlsfrontline/comments/e8nuro/weekly_commanders_lounge_december_10_2019/fb6xvhz/)